IsaacScript/isaacscript/docs/features.md

 ### <img src="/images/items/marked.png" className="icon" /> Mouseover Documentation

+- Mouseover API calls to see what they do and what parameters they expect.
-- Enjoy mouseover documentation so that you never have to open the Isaac documentation ever again.
+- Hopefully, you will never have to open the Isaac documentation ever again.
 Good riddance.

 ### <img src="/images/items/dead_eye.png" className="icon" /> Better API Accuracy